Understanding Seller’s Disclosures

 Items That Stay With The House Or Don’t

 In some states, sellers are required to disclose what items come with the property and which ones will be removed when the seller moves out.
 These can include appliances, lighting fixtures and furniture.

 Property Line Disputes

 Property line disputes must be disclosed as they can cause issues with new homeowners and neighbors.
-If there is pending action against your property, potential buyers will need to know that the neighbor has a claim against land they’re buying.
+If there is pending action against your property, potential buyers will need to know that the neighbor has a claim against the land.

-Some states may require the seller disclose certain types of noises, odors and other things that may annoy the new homeowner or make living conditions unbearable.
+Some states may require the seller to disclose certain types of noises, odors and other neighborhood occurrences that may annoy the new homeowner or make living conditions unbearable.
 You may need to disclose your home’s close proximity to sources of such nuisances, including farms, airports, shooting ranges, landfills or military bases.